Part exchange my car

 How do I get a part exchange valuation?

 Plenty of online car buyers and car dealerships can give you estimates for part exchange based on your car valued against their stock.
-You might find that the offers vary a lot, and in some cases, represent a lower valuation for your car than its market value.
+You might find that the offers vary a lot, and in some cases, represent a lower valuation for your old car than its market value.

 Part exchanging a car